bbirdog/Html-Chat-Sdk/README.md

 ## Getting Started:
 1) Clone or download this repository and add it to your web site.

 2) Generate an API key from the BoldChat client setup.
-For more information see [BoldChat Help](http://help.boldchat.com/help/current/BoldChat/c_bc_sdk_android_get_sdk.html)
+For more information see [BoldChat Help docs](http://help.boldchat.com/help/current/BoldChat/c_bc_sdk_android_get_sdk.html).

 3) Modify the scripts/bc-config.js file in the HTML SDK.
 Change the sessionApiKey to be the API key you generated in the BoldChat client.